 In every community where they settled, Marian was active in local and national organizations.
 Among her affiliations were: the League of Women Voters, YWCA Advisory Board, P.E.O., and Friends of the Lancaster Library.
 She was a fervent supporter of women’s education, reproductive rights, gender equality and social justice in all areas of life.
 In addition to serving as class editor for the Bryn Mawr Alumnae Bulletin, she was a District Information Chairman for the College, and was co-chair of her class’s 50

 reunion.
 She was a constant advocate for victims of oppression, the under-privileged and disadvantaged and for world peace.
 She supported the work of Amnesty International, and proudly flew the flag of the United Nations.
 To her family and friends, she is remembered as a woman of great conversation, conviction, compassion, and creativity.

 The family wishes to thank the caring staff at Lakeside, Willow Valley Communities, for their attentiveness to the health and comfort of our mother and father for the past five years; and especially over the past 18 months during various periods of isolation due to the pandemic.
 For your compassion for those under your care and comfort to our family, we are eternally grateful.

-A Memorial Service to celebrate Marian’s life will take place on October 23, 2021 at First Presbyterian Church, 140 E Orange St, Lancaster, PA 17602.
-Time of service will be determined.
+A Memorial Service to celebrate Marian’s life will take place on Saturday, October 23, 2021 at First Presbyterian Church, 140 E Orange St, Lancaster, PA 17602 at 1:00 PM.
 A combined celebration of Marian and John’s lives is being planned in Beulah, MI during the summer 2022.
 Those attending the service are required to wear masks.
 The family also respectfully requests that, for the safety of all, persons who have refrained from getting the coronavirus vaccine should also refrain from attending this service.

 In lieu of flowers, family requests memorial gifts be directed to: